eSagu/UserStoryFromTrelloToPdf/README.md

 Clone this repo.
 Run `pip3 install -r requirements.txt` to install requirements.
-If using ubuntu you may need to run `apt-get install python3-tk` for installing more reuirements.
+If using ubuntu you may need to run `apt-get install python3-tk` for installing more requirements.

 ## Usage